HomeCycle

 Why can't these items go in my yellow lid recycling bin?

 Recycling facilities are set up with technology and equipment to deal with specific types of materials and containers.
 Items like soft plastic and textiles get tangled in machinery, so can't be accepted.
-Local drop off points like supermarkets for soft plastic and clothing/textile bins and doorstep recycling service providers like HomeCycle offer dedicated sorting and recycling to maximise recycling and minimise waste to landfill.
+Local drop off points like supermarkets for soft plastic, clothing/textile bins and, doorstep recycling service providers like HomeCycle, offer dedicated sorting and recycling to maximise recycling and minimise waste to landfill.

 How are my items recycled and repurposed?